Jimmy Styks 11’4” Scout Sport$899

 - The customer service seems to be really bad.
 Read the comments below the article

 The Scout Sport is perfect for going cruising through flat waters that have a lot of twists and turns.
 It’s capable of quick turnarounds for when the path takes a sudden change in direction or when you find yourself in a precarious situation.
 It can also work if you decide you want to catch some little waves.
-It’s a great board for seeing the sites around your waters and touring the neighborhood on a sunny day.
+It’s an excellent board for seeing the sites around your waters and touring the neighborhood on a sunny day.

 It behaves like your standard SUP but with a little extra maneuverability.
 The increased rocker allows for tighter, sharper turns.
 This also enables it to navigate well through a fair amount of choppiness.
 Even with this added ability, it still has enough stability for beginners to feel comfortable on.